ClementBM/clementbm.github.io/_drafts/2023-03-29-reinforcement-learning-connect-four-ray.md

 In this post I'll demonstrate how to train an agent to play [connect four](https://pettingzoo.farama.org/environments/classic/connect_four/) using [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning).
 Then I'll show you how to integrate it in a [gradio application](https://www.gradio.app/) and finally making it public by deploying it on [Hugging Face space](https://huggingface.co/docs/hub/spaces).

 If you want to learn more about the underlying mechanisms of reinforcement learning, you'd better look somewhere else.
 A good starting point would be [Deep Reinforcement Learning by Udacity](https://github.com/udacity/deep-reinforcement-learning) course or the RL section in [Hands-On Machine Learning by Aurélien Geron](https://github.com/ageron/handson-ml3/blob/main/18_reinforcement_learning.ipynb).
-This being said, in the RL field, an agent is an observer of an environment that takes actions given the environment state.
+This being said, in the RL field, a (software) agent observes a virtual environment, and takes actions given the environment state.
 In return the environment assigns a reward to the agent.
 The objective of the agent is to learn to act in a way that will maximize its expected rewards over time.

 With RL, an agent can be trained to:
 * control a robot